seL4/docs/GettingStarted.md

 ### Projects

 The seL4 kernel is built as part of project.
-Each project has a README.md associated with it which provicdes further information.
+Each project has a README.md associated with it which provides further information.

 Projects are a collection of git repositories, with versions managed by [Android's Repo tool](http://source.android.com/source/downloading.html#installing-repo).